-The Internship Memorandum of Understanding will be filled out and filed with the DPH Program the semester before the internship.
-The Memorandum will be filled out jointly by the student and the employer and is intended to enhance understanding and expectations from the internship.
-This memorandum will include the student's learning objectives expected to be met by the internship experience, the students major responsibilities while on the internship, any orientation training or other requirements the employer requires for the student to begin and conduct the internship.
+The Internship Memorandum of Understanding (MOU) will be filled out and filed with the DPH Program the semester before the internship.
+The MOU will be filled out jointly by the student and the employer and is intended to enhance understanding and expectations from the internship.
+This memorandum will include the student's learning objectives expected to be met by the internship experience, the student's major responsibilities while on the internship, any orientation training or other requirements the employer requires for the student to begin and conduct the internship.
 Also, included in the agreement will be the time period for the internship and the pay rate and any other economic support that the employer will be paying or requiring of the intern.

-Learning objectives for these internships will be designed on an individual basis to meet the students learning and career objectives.
+Learning objectives for these internships will be designed on an individual basis to meet the student's learning and career objectives.
 It is best if these learning objectives are as specific as possible.
 General learning objectives include the following:

-- The student will gain experience in integrating their interdisciplinary knowledge into practical problem-solving and the development and implementation of integrated plant and pest management systems. - The student will learn and improve technical skills necessary for carrying out their professional activities. - The student will learn to function in a professional manner associated with their chosen career alternatives. - The student will gain field and practical experience to enhance their professional background.
+- The student will gain experience in integrating their interdisciplinary knowledge into practical problem-solving and the development and implementation of integrated plant and pest management systems. - The student will improve the technical skills necessary for carrying out their professional activities. - The student will function in a professional manner associated with their chosen career alternatives. - The student will gain field and practical experience to enhance their professional background.

-Post-Internship assessment
+Post-Internship Assessment

-- 1. Upon completion of the internship the Internship Supervisor will provide the DPH Director and intern with an evaluation of the student's performance (see Employer Internship Evaluation). - 2.
-Upon completion of each internship the student will be required to provide the DPH Director an evaluation of the internship experience (see Student Internship Evaluation). - 3.
+- 1. Upon completion of the internship the Internship Supervisor will provide the DPH Director and intern with an evaluation of the student's performance (see Canvas for the Employer Internship Evaluation form). - 2.
+Upon completion of each internship, the student will be required to provide the DPH Director with an evaluation of the internship experience (see Canvas for the Student Internship Evaluation form). - 3.
 First internship: Upon completion, the student will be required to provide an internship presentation to their fellow students in the DPH program.
-The oral report will be ca. 15-20 minutes in length and be presented to the other DPH students and perhaps others invited.
-This report will cover the internship experience and address positives and challenges of the internship, lay out learning objectives, and how well they were met. - 4.
-Final internship: From the experiences in final internship, the student will develop a thesis or topic that will be addressed through the DPH Capstone Document and the Final DPH Seminar.
-This will be coordinated through the DPH Capstone Course, Integrated Plant Health Management.
+The oral report will be 15-20

+- minutes in length and be presented to the other DPH students and perhaps others invited.
+This report will cover the internship experience and address positives and challenges of the internship, lay out learning objectives, and how well they were met.
+Is this still applicable? - 4.
+Final internship: From the experiences in the final internship, the student will develop a thesis or topic that will be addressed through the DPH Capstone Document and the Final DPH Seminar.
+This will be coordinated through the DPH Capstone Course, Integrated Plant Health Management (ENTO 896).